IN MEMORY OF ALMA GRAYCE MILLER

 The Jo Lombard Award ($150) will be given by competition judges to one overall outstanding composition.
 Second ($75) and third place ($50) awards may be awarded by judges at their discretion.

 The Frances Hollans Award ($25) will be awarded to a student age 12 and under whose original composition is judged to be most creative.

-Each student will receive judges’ comments, certificate of participation, and a CD of all compositions, which may be picked up, along with CDs and manuscripts, at the Honors Recital or at the May NVMTA meeting.
+Each student will receive judges’ comments and a certificate of participation which may be picked up, along with manuscripts, at the Honors Recital or at the May NVMTA meeting.
 Recordings of all entries will be available online after the Honors Recital.